sseso/solo-campfires/README.md

 # Campfire Detection Pipeline for Solar Orbiter EUI-HRI-EUV-174 Data

-**This pipeline detects and characterizes small-scale transient brightenings, called "campfires", in Solar Orbiter EUI data.**
+**This pipeline detects and characterizes small-scale transient brightenings, called "campfires", in Solar Orbiter EUI data.
+You'll find a .pdf project summary in the root directory, as well as in the README.**

 ![Detection Showcase .gif](https://raw.githubusercontent.com/sseso/solo-campfires/main/results/report/showcase3_small.gif)